XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 * Find desired Pixel C OS from [developers.google.com](https://developers.google.com/android/images)
 * Download and unzip images
 * Install ADB and FastBoot on your machine
-* Flash stock Android 7 roms
+* Flash stock Android 7 ROM
 > If fastboot is too old, you can manually extract and flash each image to it's partition with
     * sudo fastboot flash system system.img
 > Reboot the device with